alankemsley/restaurant/README.md

-# Hot Restaurant
+# Restaurant Reservations

-# A basic restaurant app utilizing Node and Express using JQuery.
+## A basic restaurant web application utilizing Node and Express using JQuery.

-# This app was made to aid with reservations.
+This app was made to aid with reservations.

-# The restaurant accommodates only five people.

-# As it only sits five, those requesting after the intial five reservations get fowarded to a waiting list.
+This app is currently being updated.
+Please check back soon.